-Figure 4-10 compares overall trip rates10 for the 2013 to 2016 Panel Surveys.
+Figure 4-10 compares overall trip rates for the 2013 to 2017 Panel Surveys.
 In 2014, recreational trips with the same start/end points (e.g., walking the dog, jogging) were introduced to the survey instrument as an exclusive type of trip.
 The 2014 panel respondents made slightly fewer trips, even when including the new recreational trip subset.
 One possible explanation is the seasonal variation between the two surveys as mentioned previously in Section 2.2.
-In previous surveys, the recruitment and trip diary completion was conducted in the fall.
+In previous surveys, the recruitment and trip diary completions were conducted in the fall.

-The trip rate dropped in 2016, partially due to the abnormally cold weather in 2016 that might have discouraged people to make trips.
-Overall, however, the average trip rate has hovered around 3.8 trips per day +/- 0.1 trips.
+As shown in the figure below, the trip rate for 2017 remained the same as 2016.
+Overall, the average trip rate has hovered around 3.8 trips per day +/- 0.1 trips.